 On the trial of any will contest under section 2107.71 of the Revised Code, the order of probate is prima-facie evidence of the attestation, execution, and validity of the will or codicil.
 The contesting party may call any witness to the will as upon cross examination.

-When the jury or the court finds that the writing produced is not the last will and testament or codicil of the testator, the trial court shall allow as part of the costs of administration such amounts to the fiduciary and to the attorneys defending such purported last will or purported codicil as the trial court finds to be reasonable compensation for the services rendered in such contest.
-The court shall order such amounts to be paid out of the estate of the decedent.
+When the jury or the court finds that the writing produced is not the will or codicil of the testator, the trial court shall allow as part of the costs of administration the amounts to the fiduciary and to the attorneys defending the purported will or purported codicil that the trial court finds to be reasonable compensation for the services rendered in the will contest action.
+The court shall order the amounts allowed to be paid out of the estate of the decedent.

 Sections 2107.71 to 2107.76 of the Revised Code apply to later wills admitted to probate.